 Familiarise yourself with the water and refreshment stations on the Wheelchair Marathon course.
 Endura Rehydration Performance Fuel, gels and water will be available.

-Be a part of the buzz and excitement of Australia’s leading marathon by lining the Gold Coast streets from Runaway Bay to Burleigh Heads and encourage thousands of participants to marathon glory.
+Be a part of the buzz and excitement of Australia’s leading marathon by lining the Gold Coast streets from Runaway Bay to Burleigh Heads and encourage thousands of runners to marathon glory.

 Purchase your iTab